watsona4/scipy2016/SciPy2016TripReport.md

 ### Proselint: The Linting of Science Prose, and the Science of Prose Linting \[General\]
 (Michael Pacer and Jordan Suchow, University of California, Berkeley)

-> Writing is notoriously hard, even for the best writers, and it's
+> Writing is notoriously hard, even for the best writers, and it's not
-> not for lack of good advice&mdash;a tremendous amount of knowledge
+> for lack of good advice—a tremendous amount of knowledge is strewn
-> is strewn across usage guides, dictionaries, technical manuals,
+> across usage guides, dictionaries, technical manuals, essays,
-> essays, pamphlets, websites, and the hearts and minds of great
+> pamphlets, websites, and the hearts and minds of great authors and
-> authors and editors.
-But this knowledge is trapped, waiting to be
+> editors.
+But this knowledge is trapped, waiting to be extracted and
-> extracted and transformed.
-We built Proselint, a Python-based linter
+> transformed.
+We built Proselint, a Python-based linter for
-> for prose.
+> prose.
 Proselint identifies violations of expert style and usage
 > guidelines.
 Proselint is open-source software released under the BSD
 > license and works with Python 2 and 3.
 It runs as a command-line
 > utility or editor plugin (e.g., Sublime Text, Atom, Vim, Emacs) and
 > outputs advice in standard formats (e.g., JSON).
 Though in its
-> infancy&mdash;perhaps 2% of what it could be&mdash;Proselint already
+> infancy—perhaps 2% of what it could be—Proselint already includes
-> includes modules addressing: redundancy, jargon, illogic, clichés,
+> modules addressing: redundancy, jargon, illogic, clichés, sexism,
-> sexism, misspelling, inconsistency, misuse of symbols, malapropisms,
+> misspelling, inconsistency, misuse of symbols, malapropisms,
 > oxymorons, security gaffes, hedging, apologizing,
 > pretension.
 Proselint can be seen as both a language tool for
 > scientists and a tool for language science.
 On the one hand, it